 Traditionally, Japan can be divided into nine regions that subsequently can be subdivided into several prefectures.
 The nine regions are based on their geographical and historical background but don’t function as administrative, independent regions.
 Each region has its own dialect, customs, and unique traditions and can differ quite a lot from each other.

 Shikoku Region – 四国地方

 Shikoku is the smallest of the four main islands of Japan, located southwest of the main island of Honshu.
-The region consists of four prefectures, living up to its name Shikoku which literally means four countries.
+The region consists of four prefectures true to its name: Shikoku which literally means four countries.
 The four prefectures are Ehime, Kagawa, Kouchi and Tokushima, known for its beautiful nature and scenic views, delicious fresh food from the Seto Inland Sea and rich history.
 Being historically isolated from the mainland, the island of Shikoku has developed its own unique culture and traditions as well as it is boasting some amazing architectural and natural highlights!
-Dogo Onsen – said to be an inspiration for Ghibli’s Spirited Away -, the Awa Dori festival, Naoshima art island and the scenic Shimanami Kaido cycling route, are just a few of the region’s amazing highlights.
-In this article, we will briefly introduce Shikoku’s four prefectures and our main recommendations subsequently!
+Dogo Onsen – said to be an inspiration for Ghibli’s Spirited Away -, the Awa Odori festival, Naoshima art island and the scenic Shimanami Kaido cycling route, are just a few of the region’s amazing highlights.
+We have a ready-to-use 7 days itinerary covering some of the highlights of Shikoku, but there are many more so in this article, we will briefly introduce Shikoku’s four prefectures and our main recommendations subsequently!

 Highlights of Ehime – 愛媛